Azure/java-aks-aca-dapr-workshop/docs/modules/09-bonus-assignments/01-service-invocation/2-deploying-to-aks.md

 {:toc}
 </details>

-In this assignment, you will deploy the service-to-service communication to Azure Kubernetes Service (AKS).
+In this assignment, you will deploy the service communication to Azure Kubernetes Service (AKS).
 You will use the [service invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation/service-invocation-overview/) provided by Dapr.

 {: .important-title }
 > Pre-requisite
 >
-> The first part [Invoke Vehicle Registration Service from Fine Collection Service using Dapr]({{ site.baseurl }}{% link modules/09-bonus-assignments/01-service-to-service-invocation/1-invoke-service-using-dapr.md %}) is a pre-requisite for this assignment.
+> The first part [Invoke Vehicle Registration Service from Fine Collection Service using Dapr]({{ site.baseurl }}{% link modules/09-bonus-assignments/01-service-invocation/1-invoke-service-using-dapr.md %}) is a pre-requisite for this assignment.
 >

-## Step 1: Deploy service-to-service communication to AKS
+## Step 1: Deploy service invocation to AKS

 1. Open `deploy/vehicleregistrationservice.yaml` in your code editor and **uncomment** the following lines: